Ancient Carthage: Settlement as Tyrian colony (c. 814 BC)

 The site of Carthage was likely chosen by the Tyrians for several reasons.
-It was located in the central shore of the Gulf of Tunis, which gave it access to the Mediterranean sea while shielding it from the region's infamously violent storms.
-It was also close to the strategically vital Strait of Sicily, a key bottleneck for maritime trade between the east and west.
-The terrain proved as invaluable as the geography.
-The city was built on a hilly, triangular peninsula backed by the Lake of Tunis, which provided abundant supplies of fish and a place for safe harbor.
-The peninsula was connected to the mainland by a narrow strip of land, which combined with the rough surrounding terrain, made the city easily defensible; a citadel was built on Byrsa, a low hill overlooking the sea.
+Firstly, it's geographic position was strategic.
+The Gulf of Tunis afforded Carthage both access to the Mediterranean and protection from the region's violent storms.
+It was close to the Strait of Sicily, a key bottleneck for maritime trade between the east and west.
+Secondly, its terrain was invaluable.
+Built on a hilly, triangular peninsula connected to the mainland by a single, narrow strip of land, the city would prove easily defensible.
+Adding to its defenses was a citadel built on Byrsa, a low hill overlooking the sea.
+Behind the city lay the Lake of Tunis, which provided an abundant supply of fish and a place for safe harbor.
 Finally, Carthage would be conduit of two major trade routes: one between the Tyrian colony of Cadiz in southern Spain, which supplied raw materials for manufacturing in Tyre, and the other between North Africa and the northern Mediterranean, namely Sicily, Italy, and Greece.